Elphinstone Inlet

-The Elphinstone Inlet, or Khor ash Sham (خور الشم), is a inlet in the Musandam Peninsula of Oman.
-It was named for the-then Governor of Bombay, Mountstuart Elphinstone, by the British survey team that mapped it in 1820.
+The Elphinstone Inlet, or Khor ash Sham (خور الشم), is an inlet in the Musandam Peninsula of Oman.
+It was named for the then–Governor of Bombay, Mountstuart Elphinstone, by the British survey team that mapped it in 1820.

+The inlet is accessed only by the Persian Gulf.
+It is visited by tourists on dhows from Khasab, the main town in Musandam.
+It was formed by the subduction of the Arabian tectonic plate beneath the Eurasian plate.

 History

-The population of the Musandam Peninsular, also known as the Ruus Al Jibal, has long been dominated by the Shihuh and a number of affiliated tribes (such as the Habus and Tunaij) and is mainly today covered by the Omani Musandam Governorate.
+The population of the Musandam Peninsula, also known as the Ruus Al Jibal, has long been dominated by the Shihuh and a number of affiliated tribes (such as the Habus and Tunaij) and is mainly today covered by the Omani Musandam Governorate.

 Historically, the territory was considered Qawasim but the independently minded Shihuh were difficult to govern and their principal northern villages were often secessionist, depending on the inaccessibility of the terrain they inhabited.
-In the nineteenth century, the Shihuh were frequently in conflict with the Al Qasimi of both Sharjah and Ras Al Khaimah and were more ready to accept the Suzerainty of Muscat, leading the Musandam to be generally recognised as Omani territory by the early C20th.
+In the nineteenth century, the Shihuh were frequently in conflict with the Al Qasimi of both Sharjah and Ras Al Khaimah and were more ready to accept the Suzerainty of Muscat, leading the Musandam to be generally recognised as Omani territory by the early 20th century.

 Survey

-The British Nautical Survey of the southeast Arabian coast was mounted in 1820, following the 1819 punitive expedition mounted against the Qawasim by the British East India Company supported by the Royal Navy that led to the General Maritime Treaty of 1820 signed between the British and a number of what would become known as the Trucial States (today the United Arab Emirates).
+The British Nautical Survey of the southeast Arabian coast was undertaken in 1820, following the 1819 punitive expedition mounted against the Qawasim by the British East India Company supported by the Royal Navy that led to the General Maritime Treaty of 1820 signed between the British and a number of what would become known as the Trucial States (today the United Arab Emirates).
 The survey was commissioned by the Governor of Bombay, Mounstuart Elphinstone.
 Following a long diplomatic career, in 1819, Elphinstone was appointed Lieutenant-Governor of Bombay, and remained in this post until 1827, when he retired to England.

 The survey's principal aim was to reconnoitre the coast of the Trucial States, Oman and the islands of the Straits of Hormuz to aid navigation for British shipping in the area, but also to discover hiding places used by the Qawasim and other maritime forces that had long been harrying Omani and other native shipping.
 While British chroniclers at the time frequently referred to these raids as acts of maritime piracy (and used the phrase 'Pirate Coast' to describe the area), contemporary historians point to these raids forming an element of the state of war existing between the Qawasim and the Sultan of Muscat, Said bin Sultan Al Busaidi.
 Allied to Muscat, the British were to find themselves caught between the two regional forces.